DLPsamuel/Education_Data_Project/README.md

-# The State of Public Education: A Brief Analysis of K-12 Eductation Outcomes and Resources in the United States
+# The State of Public Education: A Brief Analysis of K-12 Education Outcomes and Resources in the United States

 **Author:** Samuel De La Paz